-The Board and senior management are involved in ensuring the appropriate use of stress testing in the Bank's risk governance and capital planning.
+The Board and senior management ensure the appropriate use of stress testing in the Bank's risk governance and capital planning.
 This includes setting stress testing objectives, defining scenarios, discussing the results of stress tests, assessing potential actions and decision-making.